rromard/rromard/content/learning/text-as-data/2021-12-19-getting-started-processing-text-data/index.markdown

 ## # ... with 649 more rows
 ```

-We can grab the titles to rejoin to the data by filtering the dataframes in the list to rows with a line `height` of 21, indicating the title lines, then concatenating the chapter title strings together into one line.
+The text chapter titles are on the chapter title pages in long format.
+We can grab the titles and assign them as a separate tibble `c2_pdf_titles` to rejoin to the original data.
+Start by filtering the list of dataframes with `rlist::list.filter()` to the chapter title pages only.
+Now that we have just the first page of each chapter, the title can be isolated by filtering for rows with a line `height` of 21, indicating the title lines.
+Following that chapter title strings are joined together into one line using `str_c()`.
 Since the first chapter title was not read in by `pdf_data` for some reason, add that in manually with `dplyr::add_row()`.
 The result is a table of chapter titles that can be rejoined with the original dataframe.

 ```r